xxxFRIARxxx/SaltyBot/README.md

 # SaltyBot - A bot for SaltyBet.com.
-Work in progress, almost done.
-Data collection, regressions, betting strategies, and minor edge cases are last.
+Work in progress, almost done:
+Data collection - In progress
+Betting strategies - In progress
+Regressions - Yet to start
+Minor edge cases - Yet to start